warestack/platform/CONTRIBUTING.md

 # Contributing to Warestack

-Thank you for considering contributing to Warestack Seeds!
-This repository hosts a collection of seeds designed to jump-start projects on our platform.
+Thank you for considering contributing to Warestack Blueprints!
+This repository hosts a collection of blueprints designed to jump-start projects on our platform.
 Whether you're adding a new seed, improving an existing one, or simply fixing a typo, your contributions are greatly valued.